133ec6/SocketChatApp/README.md

 . command npm i
 . command node index.js

-Go to browser and open localhost:3000
-Open differnet instances of same link to test app
+Go to browser and open localhost:3000 ("Use Microspft Edge for better experience") Open differnet instances of same link to test app